Kematin/CS50-course/Tests/README.md

 # Create simple container
 docker run hello-world

-# See all working contaniers
+# See all working containers
 docker ps

 # See all docker images